AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Server installation

 You need [python](https://www.python.org/downloads/windows/) and [git](https://git-scm.com/download/win)
-installed to run this, and an NVidia videocard.
+installed to run this, and an NVidia video card.

-I tested the installation to work Windows with Python 3.8.10, and with Python 3.10.6.
-You may be able to have success with different versions.

 You need `model.ckpt`, Stable Diffusion model checkpoint, a big file containing the neural network weights.
 You can obtain it from the following places: